 This article describes how to configure mapping variables to send data from Qualifio to your vendor.

 Note: For some integrations that were set up before February 2020, mapping variables are not available.
-For using those integrations, the process is nearly identical but you should use SSO variables (see this article) or custom CRM variables (see this article).
+For those integrations, the process is nearly identical, but you should use SSO variables (see this article) or custom CRM variables (see this article).
+You can keep using these variables from their deprecation date to the day we will remove them from our service.
+If necessary, your integration variables will be converted during a future update.
 Please contact us for additional information.

 In this article: